 When adversity strikes us like a flood, we can be confident that God will shield us from both physical and spiritual harm.
 God is our unassailable refuge.
 God has protected us in the past, He is protecting us now, and He will continue to protect us in the future.

-Our daily news feeds are inundated with reports of war, incurable diseases, crime, and a variety of other issues that fill us with dread for the future.
-Psalm 91 serves as a constant reminder that God is still supremely in control of the universe.
+So far, we’ve seen that the central theme of Psalm 91 is God’s protection of His people.
+This is a timely and vital message for believers in the twenty-first century.
+In this day and age, we face formidable challenges that frequently put our faith in God to the test.
+Our daily news feeds are flooded with reports of war, incurable diseases, crime, and a slew of other issues that make us fearful for the future.
+Psalm 91 is a constant reminder that God is still supreme over the universe.
 Nothing takes Him by surprise.

-When we trust God, He will fortify our faith so that it can withstand all of life’s trials, regardless their severity.
-God is our refuge and escape from the chaos, violence, and disasters of this world.
+When we trust God, He strengthens our faith so that it can withstand all of life’s trials, no matter how severe they are.
+God is our refuge and escape from the world’s chaos, violence, and disasters.